We all know that exercise is good for us — it helps with strength, sleep, energy, and even mood.

 Exercise can also improve mental health, by reducing your risk of depression and anxiety.

-If you’re already active, maintaining some sort of exercise during your cancer treatment will also help you return to your normal levels of activity when your treatment is done.
+If you’re already active, maintaining some sort of exercise and wellness program during your cancer treatment will also help you return to your normal levels of activity when you finish treatment.

 It Can Improve Treatment Outcomes